 In the Nymphenburg Schloss compound itself, venture down a side alley (on the map, it’s just up from the Romanstrasse back gate to the Schloss) along the auxiliary buildings to the Schlosswirtschaft zur Schwaige Restaurant.
 This is a very elegant baroque restaurant which serves themed dinners entitled “Sisi” (after the Hapsburg Princess), “Intoxication of the Senses,” and “King Ludwig,” as well as a 3-course menu with beer tasting.
 It is all breathtakingly lovely inside, but head through the garden gate adjacent to the main entrance and you’ll find the seasonal beer garden, which is shaded by the proverbial spreading chestnut tree.
 We regularly walked the dogs we were caring for here in the evenings, and would pretend we lived in the neighborhood permanently.

-Other Tips and Practicalities: Oktoberfest is Munich’s busiest time of year, and while there is hotel availability as of this writing, my search revealed expensive rate increases during the festival to be the order of the day.
+Oktoberfest is Munich’s busiest time of year.
+While there is hotel availability as of this writing, your search will reveal expensive rate increases if you’re looking for where to stay during Oktoberfest to be the order of the day.
 For example, our favorite hotel, Le Meridien Munich (see our review here), prices out at well over €400 per night and even more on weekends.
+Click here for ideas on where to stay in Munich for Oktoberfest.

 Note:This guide is part of a Travel Buzz Media round up of editorial content about fall travel.
 You can read additional stories from Travel Buzz Media members about fall travel at the following links: